kellymarchisio/kellymarchisio.github.io/index.md

 12 June 2023: I had my first day as Member of Technical Staff at Cohere!

 7 June 2023:  My PhD defense will be held at Johns Hopkins University at 2pm ET (UTC-4:00).
 Please email me if you'd like a Zoom link!
 UPDATE: I successfully defended!
-Title: "Multilinguality from Embedding Spaces: Algorithmic, Geometric, and Data Considerations"
+Title: "Multilinguality from Static Embedding Spaces: Algorithmic, Geometric, and Data Considerations"

 Feb 2023:  Talks at George Mason University (8 Feb) and the Artificial Intelligence Society at Johns Hopkins (22 Feb)